russellaugust/call-of-cthulhu-dicebot/README.md

 It's also worth noting that some of the commands are stupid in-jokes meant specifically for our group.

 ## Current Commands
 Below is some of the functionality of this bot.
+Both *!r* and *.r* will work.

 ### Rolling Against Stats:
 Returns what you rolled and how successful the roll was.
 In the example, 45 is the stat you're rolling against like INT or CON.